 Those types of disruptions during critical moments in life is why many, including professional athletes, have turned to laser vision correction procedures to improve their vision so they don’t have to rely on contacts and glasses to see clearly.
 Because when you need sharp, accurate vision instantaneously, contacts and glasses have a habit of letting you down.

-What will those eyes be focused on?
-It is hard to say, but if the buzz leading up to Sunday’s game is any indication it is fair to say Mr. Steratore will be keeping a sharp eye out for catch completions.
-Just this week, NFL commissioner Roger Goodell publicly voiced his concern over the league’s controversial catch rule, which was intended to provide officials with clear guidance for judging what is a catch, and what isn’t.
+Mr. Steratore’s eyes had to be focused on catch completions given the league’s controversial catch rule.
 The catch rule requires a player to maintain control of the ball throughout the process of going to the ground, when a lot can happen – including hits, fumbles and turnovers – all in a split second.